 1. To change the region, use the “edit” button located in the right-hand corner of the main navigation, this will take you into Region Selection.
 2. To create a new region click the “New Region” button, a drop down menu will appear.
 This drop down displays the region levels you have available in your account – choose the type of region you’d like to create, let’s select a state level region.
 This does a few things: it changes the map to show the corresponding region level you’ve selected (state in this case) and it also create a “New State … Continued

 The current year of the data displays in the right-hand corner of the main navigation.
-In the image below it is just above the orange circle denoting the “edit” button.
-To change the data year, use the “edit” button.
-The current data year is displayed (2013 in the image below), click the year or arrow to open the data year dropdown.
-Choose the data year you’d like and close the region selection window with the green x.
+The current data year is displayed (2018 in the image below), click the year or arrow to open the data year dropdown.
+Choose the data year you’d like.
 The data year in the upper right corner will change to reflect the data year you have selected.

 1. By default the system names your region “New Region”.
 If you’d like to rename your region to fit your research needs, you can change the name of your region.
 The edit name is located above the current selected region dropdown.
 2. Clicking on the link will bring up this window – where you enter the new name for the region, clicking save closes the window and saves the new name of your region.